 The lattar obviously comes with a bit more risk but also takes less organising.
 A good example is to sell Krispy Kreme doughnuts.
 They have a scheme where you can buy them cheap with the intention to sell them at a higher price for charity.
 Setting this up at your workplace, in a town center or with a local club could be a really easy way to make money.

 If you are planning to sell things you can either do this online (using a site like eBay), at a car boot or at an event.
 If you don’t want to go to the effort of organising an event from scratch, then think about places where you will find an excisting crowd.
 Some places this could work include:

 - community groups (scouts, guides, WI, book club, rotary groups)

 This is best done if you already have a connection with a place.
 And generally, the bigger the audience the larger the potential is to make money.

 I think raffles are a great way to raise money.
 The most time-consuming part is getting raffle prizes.
 If you get creative though this doesn’t need to be difficult.

-Once you’ve got a handful of prizes you’ll need to decide run it.
+Once you’ve got a handful of prizes you’ll need to decide where to run it.

 I once did 5 raffles at 5 different local pub quizzes in the space of a month.
 All the pubs were busy and drew a big crowd each week for the quiz.
-I waited until people had their first drink then gave a short talk to pull on the heartstrings.
+I waited until people had their first drink then gave a short talk to explain my personal reasons for fundraising.
 People were very generous when it came to buying tickets….I raised nearly £2000 in total and really the prizes I had weren’t anything special.

 #6 Sell your services